MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 #### External collaboration activity by team

-The **External collaboration activity by team** widget view shows you which teams in your organization have the most collaboration with guests and external users.
+The **External collaboration activity by team** widget view shows you which teams in your organization have the most collaboration with guests and external users for the last 7 or 30 days.

 :::image type="content" source="media/external-collaboration-activity-by-team.png" alt-text="The External collaboration activity by team widget." lightbox="media/external-collaboration-activity-by-team.png":::